-CC8310 World Politics (CMCT 6326 3.0)
+CC8310 (CMCT 6326 3.0) World Politics and Popular Culture

 Popular culture in its many forms both reproduces and critiques received versions of world politics.
 This course explores the intersections of popular culture and world politics to ask what are the analytic and political possibilities of these sites.
-Antirequisite: POLS 6221 (York University).
-1 credit
+Antirequisite: GS/POLS 6221 3.00 (York University).
+1 credit second, the tendency toward poeisis (the revealing and saving potential inherent in technology).
+Antirequisites: GS/SPTH 6155 3.00, GS/POLS 6088 3.00 York University)Antirequisite: SPTH 6155 (York University) 1 Credit

-CC8401 Accelerating Technicity (CMCT6527 3.0)
+CC8401 (CMCT6527 3.0) Accelerating Technicity